IceHe/lib/books/the-manager-s-path.md

 **Sometimes you will have to go against the cultural grain to set your own boundaries**, and that will feel uncomfortable.
 On the flip side, **sometimes if you want a bigger job, you will have to work more hours to get it.**

+…

+#### Give Your Manager A Break

+…

+Especially as you become more senior, remember that your manager expects you to bring solutions, not problems.

+#### Choose Your Managers Wisely

+Your manager can make a huge difference in your career.
+So, as much as you can, consider not only the job, the company, and the pay, but also the manager when you are evaluating job opportunities.

+Strong managers know how to play the game at their company.
+They can get you promoted;
+they can get you attention and feedback from important people.

+…

+### Assessing Your Own Experience

+…

 ## 2. Mentoring

+### Being a Mentor

+#### Mentoring an Intern

+#### Listen Carefully

 ## 3. Tech Lead